Darjusch/Public-Writeups/README.md

 Lets improve our persistence!

-We create a nc listener on our host machine
+We create a netcat listener on our host machine

 ![Imgur](https://i.imgur.com/0c8XT9R.png)